ros2/design/articles/200_coexistence_and_migration.md

 * Apply ROS 2 specific patches.

 * In the future port relevant fixes from either version to the other.
-  The more significant the two branches/ forks diverge the more effort / less likely these ports will become.
+  The more significant the two branches / forks diverge the more effort / less likely these ports will become.